 - Placing scam phone calls purporting to offer information about the virus;

-The international security and enforcement community including Europol, the Federal Bureau of Investigation and the U.S. Inspector General have issued public warnings about emerging and increased threats in the wake of the coronavirus pandemic.
-Microsoft, too, has issued notifications about threat actors’ targeting unpatched flaws in its Windows 10 operating system.
+The international security and enforcement community, including Europol and the U.S. Federal Bureau of Investigation, issued public warnings about emerging and increased threats in the wake of the coronavirus pandemic.
+Microsoft, too, issued notifications about threat actors’ targeting unpatched flaws in its Windows 10 operating system.

 At the same time, the number of vulnerabilities has grown by leaps and bounds as workers move out of firewall-protected on-premises networks to at-home remote connections.
-The use of cloud services exploded overnight even while many organizations were struggling to secure the information they had already placed in the cloud.
+The use of cloud services exploded overnight, even while many organizations were struggling with cloud security of information already placed in the cloud.

-The Payment Card Industry Data Security Standard (PCI DSS), required for organizations and their vendors that process credit-card and debit-card payments, will be enforced as stringently as ever during the pandemic.
+The Payment Card Industry Data Security Standard (PCI DSS) requires that organizations and their vendors process credit-card and debit-card payments in a secure manner, and PCI-DSS was enforced as stringently as ever during the pandemic.